We want to help you to understand health insurance so you can make the most of your health plan.

 Ambulatory Care: Healthcare services rendered to persons who are not kept overnight in a healthcare facility.

-Ancillary Services: Hospital services exclusive of such services as room and board, dietary, nursing and supplies; some examples are radiography and laboratory services.
+Ancillary Services: Hospital services such as room and board, dietary, nursing and supplies; some examples are radiography and laboratory services.

 Appeal: A request for your health insurer or health plan to review a decision or a grievance again.